xtr3m3b00t3r/33.08-Training-Workouts/README.md

 - **Session Tracking**: Record which exercises you complete during each gym session
 - **Progress Monitoring**: View your workout history and track consistency
 - **Responsive Design**: Works on both desktop and mobile devices
+- **Authentication**: Basic authentication to protect your workout data

 ## Installation